borisMI7/s21_ML1/README.md

 ![day_1_scheme](misc/images/scheme.png)

-Suppose you are a very clever house seller.
-You know everything about the real estate market (*data* and *features*) and understand how the price depends on various factors (*algorithm*).
+Suppose you are a very smart home seller.
+You know all about the real estate market (*data* and *features*) and understand how the price depends on various factors (*algorithm*).
 For example, you know that the more bedrooms an apartment has, the more expensive it is.
-But how can one make a machine learn such dependencies?
-And how to understand who predicts better, the very clever house seller or the machine?
+But how do you get a machine to learn such dependencies?
+And how to understand who predicts better, the very smart real estate agent or the machine?

-For the first, you split the houses into two groups: **train** and **test** data.
-The first one is used to determine relations between features and price.
-The second one predicts the price for new houses, which are not in the first group.
+First, you divide the houses into two groups: **train** and **test** data.
+The first is used to determine the relationship between features and price.
+The second predicts the price for new houses that are not in the first group.
 Thus, **building a model** is a sequence of methods you use to prepare and analyze data, find relations, and then predict new prices.

 The first step of capturing patterns from *train* data is called **fitting** or **training** the model.
 The data used to fit the model is called the **training data**.
-All the characteristics on which you base your decision are called **features**.
-For example, the number of Bedrooms or Bathrooms are features.
-And price is the **target**.
-Your simple algorithm in the case above may be as follows:
-“If a house has more than 2 Bedrooms then its price is $188000, else price is $178000”.
+All the characteristics that you base your decision on are called **features**.
+For example, the number of bedrooms or bathrooms are features.
+And the price is the **target**.
+Your simple algorithm in the above case might be: "If a house has more than 2 bedrooms, then its price is $188000, otherwise its price is $178000".

-The details of how the model is *fitted* are complex enough and we will discuss it later.
-After the model has been fit, you can apply it to new or **test** data to **predict** prices of new houses.
-This will allow you to understand how good the model performs on unseen data, i.e. evaluate our model's performance.
+The details of how to *fit* the model are complex enough, and we will discuss them later.
+After fitting the model, you can apply it to new or **test** data to **predict** prices of new homes.
+This will allow you to understand how well the model performs on unseen data, i.e., evaluate the performance of our model.
 In most (though not all) applications, the relevant measure of model quality is predictive accuracy.
-In other words, will the model's predictions be close to what actually happens.
-There will be more theory about metrics later.
+In other words, are the model's predictions close to what actually happens?
+There will be more theory on metrics later.

 Therefore, we follow the next steps to build ML model:
-1. Collect training data
+1. Collect training data;
-2. Get features and target
+2. Get features and target;
-3. Train (fit) model
+3. Train (fit) model;
-4. Get predictions on new features from unseen part of dataset (test data)
+4. Get predictions on new features from unseen part of data (test data);
-5. Evaluate quality of the model
+5. Evaluate the quality of the model.

-### ML algorithms
+### ML Algorithms

-Now let’s talk about classification of algorithms.
+Now let's talk about classifying algorithms.
-But first, we’ll give you a Tom Mitchell’s definition of machine learning:
+But first, let's look at Tom Mitchell's definition of machine learning:

-*A computer program is said to learn from experience E with respect to some class of tasks T, and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E.*
+*A computer program is said to learn from experience E with respect to some class of tasks T, and a performance measure P, if its performance on tasks in T, as measured by P, improves with experience E.*

-This definition is close to children’s *experience E* in school.
-From time to time the set of children learns and then repeats a multiplication table (*task T*) and gets grades (*performance measure P*) for knowledge.
-The more times children repeat a multiplication table, the more improved their knowledge becomes and better grades they achieve.
+This definition is close to the *experience E* of children in school.
+From time to time, the set of children learns and then repeats a multiplication table (*task T*) and receive marks (*performance measure P*) for their knowledge.
+The more times children repeat a multiplication table, the better their knowledge becomes and the better grades they get.

-Thus, there are many kinds of machine learning, depending on the nature of the tasks T we wish the system to learn, the nature of the performance measure P we use to evaluate the system, and the nature of the training signal or experience E we give it.
-There is a great variety of ML methods.
-Let’s provide some examples.
+Thus, there are many types of machine learning, depending on the type of the tasks T we want the system to learn, the type of performance measure P we use to evaluate the system, and the type of training signal or experience E we give it.
+There is a wide variety of ML methods.
+Let's give some examples.

 |  | Task T | Performance measure P | Experience E |
 | ----- | ------ | ------ | ----- |